 They have an important job to do and you both need to work together.

-Choose your supervising driver carefully.
-It may be a parent, older relative or even a family friend.
-If you don't get along though, it's probably best to ask someone else.
+Choose your supervising drivers carefully.
+They may include a parent, older relative or even a family friend.
+It is best to ask someone you get along with.

-The best supervising driver is someone you think is a safe driver.
+The best supervising driver is someone who is a safe driver.

-- Their job is to make time for you to practise and give some practical advice when needed. - They should work with you to plan practice sessions and trips that follow the stages in this book - starting with simple driving activities, then becoming more challenging as you get more experience.
+- Their job is to make time for you to practise and to give some practical advice when needed. - They should work with you to plan practice sessions and trips that follow the stages in this book - starting with simple driving activities, then becoming more challenging as you get more experience.